farzanahmad863/Csharp/README.md

 3. Price

 ## Level1
+- [x] Create classes for Category and Product.
+Use these classes when you add items to a list.
+- [ ] You
+should be able to add items to the list(s) until you write "q" (for quit).
+- [ ] Exit by presenting the list.
 Create classes for Category and Product.
 Use these classes when you add items to a list.
 You should be able to add items to the list(s) until you write "q" (for quit).
 Exit by presenting the list.